oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```
 In the above grammar, the condition_clause represents a Boolean
 expression that will be used to select (filter) TOSCA nodes that are
-valid candidates for fulfilling the requirement that defines the node
-filter.
+valid candidates.
 TOSCA orchestrators use node filters are follows:
+- Within a node template defintion using the `select` directive:
+  - Orchestrators select a external node of the same type as specified in the
+    node template that also fulfills the condition_clause of the node_filter.
+  - Note that the context within which the node filter is evaluated is the
+    potential target node to be selected.
+Specifically, this means that the SELF
+    keyword in any TOSCA Path expressions refers to the node.
+- Within requirement definitions or assigmnents:
   - Orchestrators select an initial set of target node candidates based on
     the target capability type and/or the target node type specified in
     the requirement definition.
   - A node in this initial set is a valid target node candidate if, when
     that node is used as the target node for the requirement, the node
     filter condition clause evaluates to True.

-- Note that the context within which the node filter must be evaluated
+  - Note that the context within which the node filter is evaluated
     is the relationship that is established to the target node as a result
     of fulfilling the requirement.
 Specifically, this means that the SELF
-  keyword in any TOSCA Path expressions refer to that relationship.
+    keyword in any TOSCA Path expressions refers to the relationship.

 The following example shows a node filter that will be used to select
 a Compute node based upon the values of its defined